Person to Person (film)

 Person to Person is a 2017 American drama film directed and written by Dustin Guy Defa.
 The film stars Michael Cera, Tavi Gevinson, and Abbi Jacobson.

 The film had its world premiere at the Sundance Film Festival on January 20, 2017.
 It was released on July 28, 2017, by Magnolia Pictures.

 Plot

 During a day in New York City, a reporter trains a new employee while covering a story about a possible murder where a watch repairman may have important information; a record collector finds a rare piece of vinyl; two brothers track down their sister's ex-boyfriend who posted nude pictures of her online, and a questioning teenage girl explores her feelings when she kisses a boy.

 Cast

 Production

-Principal photography on the film began on December 3, 2015, in New York City.
-The movie was photographed on 16 mm film.
+Defa wrote and directed the 2014 short film Person to Person, which starred his former roommate Bene Coopersmith and was shot on 16mm film.
+Defa adapted the short into a feature, which was originally titled Human People, and was announced on December 3, 2015, with principal photography to take place in New York City.
+It was photographed on 16mm film.

 Release

 The film had its world premiere at the Sundance Film Festival on January 20, 2017.

 Shortly after, Magnolia Pictures acquired distribution rights to the film.

 It was given a limited release on July 28, 2017.